 Trousers Navy blue, uniform style, straight-leg dress pants worn at waist level.
 No washed-out, low-cut, flared, skin tight, excessively loose or designer styles.
 No cargo pants (no additional zippers, pockets, or loops on the legs).
 Trousers may be purchased from the uniform company (Educational Apparel).
-They may also be purchased from the uniform section of a department store or catalogue, provided they match those from the uniform company in style and color.
+They may also be purchased from the uniform section of a department store or catalog, provided they match those from the uniform company in style, fabric and color.
 No denim jeans.
+Stretch pants/leggins are not permitted unless under shorts!
 Shirts Solid colors, white or light blue.
 Shirts must have a collar.
 They may be knit or dress shirt style, long or short sleeve.
 Shirts must be tucked in.
 No colored garments may be worn under uniform shirt.